ckulawik/bash-learning/README.md

-# bash-learning
+# shell-scripts-learning
-This is where I practice various bash concepts.
+This is where I practice various zsh/bash concepts.